brandondoran/react-webpack-tutorial/README.md

 - Use `CommonsChunkPlugin` to generate a seperate manifest.js including the Webpack runtime as well as the chunk mapping.
 - Configure [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) to order assets correctly in the production build.

+### `inline-manifest`
+- Use [inline-manifest-webpack-plugin](https://github.com/szrenwei/inline-manifest-webpack-plugin) to inline manifest.js in the html.

 ## Available Scripts

 In the project directory, you can run: